How To: Investigate a Blocked Request

 - Environment.

-- Whether this behavior started after a rollout.
+X-Request-Idvalue, if available. - Whether this behavior started after a rollout.

-Step 2: Find the event
+Step 2: Find the Event

 Step 3: Inspect the decisive evidence

-In the event detail view, focus on:
+In the matching Event, focus on:

-Step 4: Correlate with traces if needed
+Step 5: Correlate with rollout or audit context if needed

-Step 5: Decide the operational outcome
+Step 6: Decide the operational outcome

 Use this decision model: